Kosmokleaner/DirectXShaderCompilerWiki/Building-Sources.md

 Visual Studio 2017 and Visual Studio 2015 Update 3 both include the ability to install a supported Windows SDK.
 The [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) is needed to build tests that reference the D3D12 runtime.
 You may get this as part of installing/updating Visual Studio.

-You can install TAEF via the script at `utils\hct\hctgettaef.py` from your build environment.
-Alternatively, install the [Windows Driver Kit](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit).
+Install TAEF and some needed headers by installing the [Windows Driver Kit](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit).
 No need to download and install tests.
 This is used to build and run tests.
+Do **not** select the WDK Visual Studio plugin or cmake will fail to find your compiler.

 ## Using Visual Studio 2015

+To build from the command line follow the normal build steps, but pass `-vs2015` as a parameter to `hctbuild`.

 The supported version of Visual Studio 2015 is Update 3.
 In the install options, make sure the following options are checked: